n-samaali/n-samaali/README.md

 ### Nice to meet you 👋

-My name is Nadeem and I'm a student enrolled at McGill's Facutly of Enginnering in Computer Engineering.
+My name is Nadeem and I'm a student enrolled in McGill's Facutly of Enginnering in Computer Engineering.
 Welcome to my github repository !

 <!--